grommet/grommet/src/js/components/AccordionPanel/README.md

 <FormDown />
 ```

-**accordion.border.color**
+**accordion.border**

-The possible border colors in the accordion.
+The border to use in the accordion.
 Expects `React.element`.

 Defaults to

 ```
-border
+side: bottom, color: border
 ```